SachinPattar8866/musicapp-ui/README.md

+Deployed Application
+You can view the live application here: https://monumental-tartufo-662bb6.netlify.app/

 # MusicApp UI

 This is the frontend for MusicApp, a modern music streaming platform.
 Built with **React** and **Vite**, it provides a fast, responsive, and user-friendly interface for Browse, playing, and managing music.